fission/keda-connectors/kafka-http-connector/README.md

 - `BROKER_LIST`: comma separated list of Kafka brokers “hostname:port” to connect to for bootstrap (DEPRECATED).
 - `BOOTSTRAP_SERVERS`: Comma separated list of Kafka brokers “hostname:port” to connect to for bootstrap.
 - `CONSUMER_GROUP`: Kafka consumer group.
 - `SASL`: Kafka sasl auth mode.
 Optional.
 The default value is none.
-For now, it must be one of none, plaintext, sasl_ssl, scram_sha256, scram_sha512.
+For now, it must be one of none, plaintext, scram_sha256, scram_sha512.
 - `USERNAME`: Optional.
 If authmode is not none, this is required.
 - `PASSWORD`: Optional.
 If authmode is not none, this is required.
 - `TLS`: To enable SSL auth for Kafka, set this to enable.
 If not set, TLS for Kafka is not used.
 (Optional)